lpod/lpod-docs/level1-graphic-content.rst

 Simply put, with the exception above, a shape is anchored to the calling context element.

 Optionally, regular text paragraphs may be embedded in a shape.
 Unlike the name, the title and the description, this paragraph will be visible.
-There is no shape-specific method for that; the generic ``insert_element()`` method, called from the ``odf_shape`` object, allows the user to insert a paragraph in a shape.
+There is no shape-specific method for that; the generic ``append_element()`` method, called from the ``odf_shape`` object, allows the user to insert a paragraph in a shape.
 The given paragraph may have its own style, whose properties override those of the shape
 ``text style``.

 Rectangles and Ellipses